About Me, CyclistsHub.com, and Editorial Standards

 My name is Petr Minařík (haha, do you dare to pronounce it?), and I am the founder of CyclistsHub.com.

 I’ve been cycling since I was a kid, but working on Cyclists Hub?
-That’s another story… Below, I explain my goals and why I started this website.
+That’s another story… Below, I explain my goals, why I started this website, and how I approach content creation.

 Featured in: